-- (1) Advisory opinions shall be made available to the public, in a manner directed by the Board, provided that the confidentiality requirements of §2-156-380(1) of the Ordinance and Rule 3-9 are observed.
-The Board shall indicate, in a manner it prescribes, which opinions have precedential value. - (2) Any person may obtain copies of such advisory opinions from the Board, subject to the confidentiality requirements of the Ordinance, upon request at no more than cost, which shall not exceed the cost provided for in the FOIA.
+(1) Formal advisory opinions shall be made available to the public, in a manner directed by the Board, provided that the confidentiality requirements of §2-156-380(l) of the Ordinance and Rule 3-9 are observed.
+The Board shall indicate, in a manner it prescribes, which opinions have precedential value.